WrestleMania XXX: Long-term

 In January 2015, Daniel Bryan returned to the ring having recovered from his injury.
 That month at the Royal Rumble event, Brock Lesnar retained his title in a triple threat match against John Cena and Seth Rollins; the New Age Outlaws' return to the ring saw them lose to the Ascension, while Roman Reigns won the Royal Rumble match.
 The live audience booed Reigns' win and Bryan's early elimination from the match.
 In February, Reigns defeated Bryan at Fastlane to receive a WrestleMania main event title match against Lesnar, while Cesaro and Tyson Kidd won the Tag Team Championship from the Usos.

 At WrestleMania 31 on March 29, 2015, the main event began as a singles match for champion Brock Lesnar against challenger Roman Reigns.
-More than ten minutes into the match, Seth Rollins cashed in his Money in the Bank contract to make it a triple threat match; Rollins pinned Reigns shortly after to capture the WWE World Heavyweight Championship.
+Towards the end of the match, Seth Rollins cashed in his Money in the Bank contract to make it a triple threat match; Rollins pinned Reigns shortly after to capture the WWE World Heavyweight Championship.
 In other matches, Daniel Bryan wrestled in the pay-per-view opener, a seven-man ladder match, and won the Intercontinental Championship from Bad News Barrett.
 Next, Rollins lost a singles match to Randy Orton.
 Then, Triple H defeated Sting in another singles match.
 A tag match followed where AJ Lee teamed with Paige to defeat Nikki Bella and Brie Bella.
 Next, Cena scored another WrestleMania victory, this time at the expense of Rusev, while Cena captured the United States Championship.
 In the penultimate match, the Undertaker (in his return to TV) defeated Bray Wyatt.
 On the pre-show, Cesaro and Tyson Kidd successfully defended the tag titles, while Big Show won the second Andre the Giant memorial battle royal.

 The Undertaker reignited his feud with Brock Lesnar at Battleground by causing a no contest for his WWE World Heavyweight Championship match against Seth Rollins and then proceeded to controversially defeat Lesnar in a rematch at SummerSlam.
 The feud ended at the 2015 Hell in a Cell event with Lesnar defeating Undertaker in a Hell in a Cell match.

 A fictionalised version of WrestleMania XXX was depicted in the film Fighting with My Family (2019), a biopic of the wrestler Paige.